attzonko/mmpy_bot/README.md

     'frontend.plugins',
 ]
 ```
+*For example you can separate git repositories with plugins on your team.*

 If you are migrating from `Slack` to the `Mattermost`, and previously you are used `SlackBot`,
 you can use this battery without any problem.
 On most cases your plugins will be working properly